MaksymDoroshenkoDCI/CB/langgraph_docbot/README.md

 2. **Question Flow** - Agent asks questions one by one
 3. **Answer Collection** - User answers are stored
 4. **Summary Creation** - All answers are formatted into requirements summary
-5. **Documentation Generation** - Complete documentation generated via Gemini 2.5-pro
+5. **Documentation Generation** - Complete documentation generated via Gemini 2.5 Flash
 6. **Auto-save** - Result saved to `generated_docs/` folder

 ### Customizing Questions: